nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func InnerRingCandidateRemove(key interop.PublicKey)
 ```

-InnerRingCandidateRemove removes key from the list of Inner Ring candidates\.
-Can be invoked by Alphabet nodes or candidate itself\.
+InnerRingCandidateRemove removes a key from a list of Inner Ring candidates\.
+It can be invoked by Alphabet nodes or the candidate itself\.

-Method does not return fee back to the candidate\.
+This method does not return fee back to the candidate\.

 ##### InnerRingCandidates